-There is no way to compare trans\ or cisgender identities, but one is not "harder" or "easier" to be - these are just identities that are part of who a person is.
-The only thing that makes a trans\ identity a difficult experience to live out is the intolerance of others.
-Support the trans\ people in your life by accepting and loving them!
+There is no way to compare trans or cisgender identities, but one is not "harder" or "easier" to be - these are just identities that are part of who a person is.
+The only thing that makes a trans identity a difficult experience to live out is the intolerance and ignorance of others.
+Support the trans people in your life by loving them and keeping communication open!